mengkhang/healthcare-apps/README.md

 There are 3 roles in this apps : Patients, Admin, Docotr Patient can be register in login pages, Admin id=admin password=123, only Admin can register doctor.

+For payment demo, use card number (4242 4242 4242 4242 4242) with any expire date and postal code

 Functionalities:
 1. Register and login with email or google
 2. Reset password